Course syllabus for Psychological Treatment, Including Psychotherapy

 b) role plays of therapeutic proficiencies, is graded U or G

-c) compulsory seminars/ workshops according to schedule
+c) own preparations for and active participation in compulsory seminars/ clinical skills training according to schedule

 The module is graded U or G. The grade G requires G on examination a and b, as well as fulfillment of compulsory course elements according to instructions.